 This March CARD is taking the opportunity to honor the incredible women on our team and celebrate female history, justice and empowerment.

 As we license card art, CARD forms relationships with artists and brands all over the country.
 Our goal is to represent as many communities and interests as we can.

 This month our card gallery features a selection of card art highlighting influential female figures and centering female artists.
-Choose from cards depicting iconic women like Marilyn Monroe, Betty Boop, and Frida Kahlo, or check out cards designed by female artists like Martina Pavlova and Fluff.
+Choose from cards depicting iconic women like Betty Boop, Rosie the Riveter and Frida Kahlo, or check out cards designed by female artists like Martina Pavlova and Fluff.

 Keep in mind that this designated time of reflection and learning known as Women’s History Month is not the only time we should be celebrating women.
 In fintech (and every industry), the push towards gender inclusion and equality should be a constant priority.